hpnrep6/SidebarStitcher/README.md

 ### Terms

-- Inner sidebar width: Fade out of the main image into the sidebar
+- Inner sidebar width: Fade out of the main image into the sidebar.
+Colour is extrapolated from edge of main image.
-- Outer sidebar width: Fade into the main image from the sidebar
+- Outer sidebar width: Fade into the main image from the sidebar.
+Colour is added on top of main image.

 ### Modes